Beyond Single-Turn: A Survey on Multi-Turn Interactions with Large Language Models: Open Challenges

 \subsubsection{Context Retention \& Coherence}

-LLMs struggle to maintain long-term context, leading to incoherence or contradictions in extended dialogues.
-As conversations grow, models often forget or confuse earlier details, causing lapses in consistency.
-Recent evaluations show that increasing the distance between a query and its relevant prior context degrades model performance \citep{kwan-etal-2024-mt}.
-Even advanced chat-oriented models exhibit only modest gains in multi-turn coherence despite larger context windows and alignment tuning \citep{bai2024mt}.
-Multi-turn challenge benchmarks reveal that instruction retention and self-coherence remain difficult for current models – they frequently fail to remember instructions or maintain a consistent narrative over several turns \citep{sirdeshmukh2025multichallenge}.
-This indicates that preserving conversational state across turns is an open problem.
+LLMs struggle to maintain long-term context across extended dialogues, leading to incoherence and contradictions.
+As conversations grow, models tend to forget or confuse earlier details: performance degrades as the distance between a query and its relevant prior context increases \citep{kwan-etal-2024-mt}, and even advanced chat-oriented models show only modest gains in multi-turn coherence despite larger context windows and alignment tuning \citep{bai2024mt}.
+Multi-turn benchmarks further reveal that instruction retention and self-consistency remain difficult---models frequently fail to remember instructions or maintain a coherent narrative over several turns \citep{sirdeshmukh2025multichallenge}.
+Preserving conversational state across turns thus remains an open problem.

+More recent work shows that this challenge is not merely about forgetting isolated facts, but about tracking evolving, distributed state over long conversations. ``Lost in Conversation'' reports large performance drops once fully specified instructions are sharded across turns, with models becoming both less capable and markedly less reliable \citep{laban2025lost}. \citet{liu2026intentmismatch} argue that part of this degradation stems from a growing mismatch between the user's evolving intent and the model's latent task representation.
+Domain-specific benchmarks sharpen the same diagnosis: MedMT-Bench finds that frontier models remain below 60\% accuracy on long medical conversations averaging 22 rounds \citep{yang2026medmtbench}, while ES-MemEval shows that long-term emotional-support agents struggle when user information is implicit, conflicting, and temporally evolving \citep{chen2026esmemeval}.
+From a systems perspective, DYCP \citep{choi2026dycp} demonstrates that explicit context pruning can partially mitigate these failures, but the need for such external control itself highlights how brittle raw history consumption remains.